 - If I'm unhappy with the service I'm receiving, how quickly can I get out of the contract?
 (You should ideally look for a tie-in period of no more than six weeks.)

-- Can I try and sell my home using more than one estate agent?
+- Can I try use more than one estate agent?

 Here are some of the typical contract terms you'll come across, what they mean and how you can make sure you get the most for your money.

 Some estate agents will offer their services for a fixed fee, rather than as a percentage of what your home sells for.
 This generally works out cheaper but you often have to pay upfront, meaning you'll pay the same amount regardless of whether your home sells quickly or slowly, for above or below the asking price, and even whether it sells at all.
 Fixed fees are particularly common among online estate agents.

 This means that several estate agents act for you, but only the agent that sells your property is entitled to receive a commission.
 You'll pay a higher fee to go multi-agency - usually between 2% and 3.5%.
 Given that any estate agent worth their salt will list your property on portals like Rightmove, and being advertised several times in the same place can seem a little desperate, it's probably not worth paying the extra for this kind of contract.

 This is the period of time you have to wait between telling your estate agent that you want to terminate the contract and it happening.
 The notice period is often two weeks, but you'll also have to factor in the tie-in period (see below) if it still applies.

 With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed sin.

 If this clause is in your contract, don’t sign it.
 It means you’ll still have to pay the agent for finding a buyer even if your situation changes and you have to withdraw from the sale.